totalspectrum/spin2cpp/doc/basic.md

 ### INT

-Convert float to int.
+Convert a floating point value to integer.
 Any fractional parts are truncated.
 ```
   i = int(3.1415) ' now i will be set to 3
 ```